jing-yen/tp/docs/UserGuide.md

 ### Generate a simplified debt settlement plan: `split`
 Generates and displays the debt settlement plan that uses the least number of transactions for everyone.

+* Note: `split` will only show the transaction amount to 2 decimal place.

 Format: `split`

 Example of usage: